It’s an unlikely journey. Leicester to Hull to Delhi.

 Self-absorbed?
 Probably.
 Give me a break.
 I was 22.

-Because of the accident, I’d spent 3 extra years in education, and I was still only at the end of the first year of a degree (a combined Mathematics/Law/Accounting degree).
+Because of the accident, I’d spent 3 extra years in education, and I was sonly at the end of the first year of a degree (a combined Mathematics/Law/Accounting degree).
 Another 2 years to go.
 Minimum.

 No way José.
 I was done.
 I quit.

 I’d been brought up to be a rule-follower.
 No more.
-Time to throw the deck of cards in the air.
-See how they land.
+Time to take off my pants of compliance.
 It felt bloody good.
 Epiphanous.
 Yes, that is a word.

 My University friends had finished up.
 Moving on without me.
 Groundhog Day.
 Sixth Form all over again.
 I’d enjoyed studying law.
 Hated Mathematics and Accounting.
 That was all irrelevant though.
 This was about something bigger.
 I was gagging to get out into the world.

 Two good friends, Julie and Graeme, invited me to join them backpacking.
 A round-the-world trip.
 I didn’t need asking twice.
 I was in.